System Design Space

 Bulkhead isolation

-Motivation: when all features share the same resource pools, one noisy workload can consume threads/connections and break critical user paths.
-Bulkhead isolates resources and limits blast radius at subsystem boundaries.
+When all features share the same resource pools, one noisy workload can consume the available connections or worker slots and break even the critical path.
+Bulkhead isolation limits that damage at subsystem boundaries and helps the service stay useful in a partial outage.

 Bulkhead visualization